- P256K

 // sharedUncompressed.bytes.count == 65

 Choose compressed unless interoperability with a protocol that requires uncompressed encoding (for example, some legacy ECIES variants, or specific OpenSSL-generated key material) forces the larger form.
-See Key Formats for the broader format-selection story.
+See Working with Keys for the broader format-selection story.

 Deriving a Symmetric Key